M. N. Roy: Communist movement (1910s–1929)

-Commissioned by Lenin to prepare the East – especially India – for revolution, Roy founded military and political schools in Tashkent.
-In October 1920, as he formed the Communist Party of India (Tashkent group), he contacted his erstwhile revolutionary colleagues who, at this juncture, were determining allegiances between Radicalism (Jugantar) and Mohandas K. Gandhi's novel programme.
+Commissioned by Lenin to prepare the East—especially India—for revolution, Roy founded military and political schools in Tashkent.
+In October 1920, as he formed the Communist Party of India, he contacted his revolutionary colleagues who, at this time, were determining allegiances between Radicalism (Jugantar) and Mohandas K. Gandhi's novel programme.

 Close to the Jugantar in spirit and action, C. R. Das inspired Roy's confidence.
-From Moscow, Roy published his major reflections, India in Transition, which was almost simultaneously translated into other languages.
-In 1922 Roy's own journal, the Vanguard, which was the organ of the emigre Communist Party of India, was first published.
-These were followed by The Future of Indian Politics (1926) and Revolution and Counter-revolution in China (1930), while he had been tossing between Germany and France.
+From Moscow, Roy published his major reflections, India in Transition, which were translated into other languages.
+In 1922, Roy's own journal, the Vanguard, was published.
+This was followed by The Future of Indian Politics (1926) and Revolution and Counter-revolution in China (1930), while he was moving between Germany and France.

-Leading a Comintern delegation appointed by Joseph Stalin to develop agrarian revolution in China, Roy reached Canton in February 1927.
-Despite fulfilling his mission with skill, a disagreement with the CCP leaders and Borodin led to a fiasco.
-Roy returned to Moscow where factions supporting Leon Trotsky and Grigory Zinoviev were busy fighting with Stalin's.
-Here he voted for Trotsky's expulsion from the Executive Committee of the Comintern.
+Leading a Comintern delegation appointed by Joseph Stalin to develop an agrarian revolution in China, Roy reached Canton in February 1927.
+Despite fulfilling his mission, a disagreement between the CCP leaders and Borodin led to breakdown of communication.
+Roy returned to Moscow where Trotskyists and Zinovievists were fighting the Stalinists.
+Here he voted for Trotsky's expulsion from the executive committee of the Comintern.

 Stalin refused to meet Roy and give him a hearing at the plenum in February 1928.
-Denied a decent treatment for an infected ear, Roy escaped with Nikolai Bukharin's help, sparing himself Stalin's anger.
-Shortly after Trotsky's deportation, on 22 May 1928, Roy received the permission to go abroad for medical treatment on board a Berlin-bound plane of the Russo-German Airline Deruluft.
+Denied treatment for an infected ear, Roy escaped with Nikolai Bukharin's help, sparing himself from Stalin's anger.
+Shortly after Trotsky's deportation on 22 May 1928, Roy received permission to go abroad for medical treatment on board a Berlin-bound Deruluft plane.
 In December 1929, the Inprecor announced Roy's expulsion from the Comintern, almost simultaneously with Bukharin's fall from grace.